 5. Live Edge Desk by Lemon Thistle

 The first of two live edge DIYs I’m featuring from Colleen’s blog, and you must check out both.
 She is SO talented!
+I especially love the little legs on this guy.

 6. Shelving Unit for a DIY Murphy Bed by Me

 When we build our DIY murphy bed, I knew I wanted to attach a shelving unit to it to make it more like a built in.
-It looks SO good and really completes the build.
+It looks so good and really completes the build.

 I remember when I saw this build for the first time on the Southern Revivals feed.
 If I ever build a bed, I’m building this one.
 I absolutely love it!
 It’s very sleek.

 Gotta tell you guys…Leigh Anne is the best 🙂 I remember seeing this bed before I ever even “met” her through the Interwebs.
 I love her style, and I LOVE this cute bed!
+Definitely want to make Ramona something similar when she ages up to a big girl bed.

 This build is modeled after the Nornas line at Ikea—a line I’ve ogled when I’m having a leisurely stroll around Ikea.
 It looks a lot like the real thing.